Thimiru Pudichavan: Production

 The production of the film commenced in around February 2018 by director Ganeshaa, who earlier made his debut directorial venture through Nambiyaar in 2016, whereas Vijay Antony was coincidentally chosen as the music director for that film.

 The filmmakers initially planned the idea of releasing the film in Telugu language only but later revealed that the film would have its theatrical release in Tamil as well.
 The film title was announced by the director casting Vijay Antony in the male lead role while Vijay Antony was awaiting for his first film in the year 2018, Kaali.
 The shooting of the film was commenced in Chennai, and the post production works of the movie were completed in Thirunelveli around September 2018.
-It's a low budget movie due to the box office failure of the film Kaali.
+It is a low budgeted feature film due to the box office failure of Kaali.
 The motion poster of the film was released on 18 July 2018.

-This also marked Vijay Antony's first film as a cop, and also handling music direction and film editor just what he did on his previous film, Annadurai.
-Cinematography was handled by Richard M. Nathan who previously handled the cinematography for Antony's previous film Kaali.
-It was also revealed that Vijay Antony had also learnt silambam for the action sequences of the movie.
+This film also marked Vijay Antony's first film as a cop, and also handling music direction and film editor just what he did on his previous film Annadurai.
+Cinematography was handled by Richard M. Nathan, who previously handled the cinematography for Antony's previous film Kaali.
+It was also revealed that Vijay Antony had also learnt Silambam for the action sequences of the film.
 A.M.
 Rahmathulla was also hired for the sound department.
-The official theme song promo of the film was released as a 3D animation song on 6 October 2018 in the internet.
+The official theme song promo of the film was released as a 3D animation song on 6 October 2018.
 The official teaser of the film was released on 10 October 2018 and received positive reviews among the audience with containing a devotional song of Lord Muruga.